 The solicitations make it sound like a very good deal that they will only charge you 20% of the refund you get.
 They only get paid if you get paid!
 Keep in mind that the IRS has been granted five years, not the standard three years, to audit any ERC claims.
 Will your solicitors be there to represent you when the IRS audits you?
 What do you think?

 The truth is that, except in a few limited circumstances, CPAs are forbidden from charging you a percentage of a refund because it would provide an incentive to falsely inflate the refund.
 We do charge for our services, including in helping you determine your ERC qualification.
 Our fees are based on an agreed amount or on hourly rates and take into account the complexity of your work.

 The IRS warns, “Taxpayers are always responsible for the information reported on their tax returns.
 Improperly claiming the ERC could result in taxpayers being required to repay the credit along with penalties and interest.”
 Your business’s name is on the tax return.
 You will be the one required to repay the refund and pay the penalties and interest even if you allowed someone to take an improper tax return position on your behalf.

 Rely on the trusting relationship you have built with your PBMares advisors.
 We welcome being challenged with our competitors’ ideas.
 We will acknowledge a legitimate good tax idea when we see it, regardless of the source.
 Cheating the system to get big and easy ERC refunds is a very bad idea.

-If you have further questions on your eligibility for the ERC or need assistance in calculating and claiming the credit, please reach out to one of our ERC team members – Edward Yoder, Charles Smith, or John Given.
+If you have further questions on your eligibility for the ERC or need assistance in calculating and claiming the credit, please reach out to one of our ERC team members – Edward Yoder or Charles Smith.